 The 99% is unlikely to get organized soon.
 Maybe, we don’t need to be in one big agreement.
 Getting seven-plus billion people to agree on a few things, let alone on One Thing, is very difficult.

 But the 99% is the summation of millions of affinity groups.
 Our focus should be in organizing with our immediate community.

 Like it or not, having arguments may be the first step, but we need to listen with intent.
 We need to be mindful of ideas we put forward.

 “be kind to unkind people.”

+It takes guts to be gentle and kind.
 If you’re not aiming for beatification by the end of the year, then know that it’s okay to get riled up when dealing with “unkind” people.
-Be sure to make a conversation and try to settle the differences if it really affects you or your loved ones' life.
+Be sure to make a conversation and try to settle the differences.

 “let someone cut ahead of you in line.”